simongomes/bd-stock-exchange-update-php/README.md

     require __DIR__ . '/lib/autoload.php';
     use Simon\BDShareMarket;
 ```
-- Create an object and call the necessary
+- Create an object and call the necessary methods

+ ##### To fetch the updated from DSE use following
 ```php
     $BDShareMarket = new BDShareMarket();